dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 - An [external Kerberos server](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-kerberos-authentication/topics/cm-security-kerberos-enabling-intro.html) and the Kerberos key distribution center (KDC) (with a realm established) must be available to provide authentication to CDP services, users and hosts.
 - An external `secured` LDAP-compliant identity/directory server (ldaps) is required to enable the CDP Private Cloud solution to look up for the user accounts and groups in the directory.
 This is expected to be ready prior to installing the CDP Private Cloud solution and its installation procedure is not covered in this article.
 - [Auto-TLS](https://docs.cloudera.com/cdp-private-cloud-base/7.1.7/security-encrypting-data-in-transit/topics/cm-security-auto-tls.html) should be enabled using certificates created and managed by a Cloudera Manager certificate authority (CA), or certificates signed by a trusted public CA or your own internal CA. Prepare the certificate of your choice.
+- The total number of CA certificates must not exceed 10.
+Otherwise, pods will be evicted during initialization due to limited memory (1Gi) to process the configmap file.

 ### External NFS